Lansdale Freight House

 Benefiting the Borough

-The majority of the 3,900-square-foot facility would be operated as a multi-use rental venue to support the upkeep of the building and utilities.
-Civic organizations and events would be at minimal fee.
+Civic organizations and events are at reduced fees.
 But other potential clients would include business meetings and events, merchants for markets, artists and crafters for displays and sales, promoters and performers for musical and theatrical presentations, and the general public for celebrations such as birthdays, weddings and anniversaries.
-Unlike many other rustic venues in the area, the heating and AC systems would allow for year-round rental.
+Unlike many other rustic venues in the area, the heating and AC systems allow for year-round rental.
+And the operability of several freight doors offers the option of indoor/outdoor events.

 The Welcome Center’s key location on the Liberty Bell Trail will carry hiking/biking/jogging traffic from the surrounding suburban counties.
 The iconic stone structure is also situated on a major motor route into the center of town, with designated parking.
 And it’s clearly visible from SEPTA’s Doylestown Regional Rail Line and easily accessible by foot from Lansdale’s Passenger Station.